wombleton/gitlaw-nz/acts/R/Radiocommunications Act 1989.md

         *   (i) the New Zealand Security Intelligence Service, for the purpose of obtaining intelligence relevant to security; or

-        *   (ii) the Government Communications Security Bureau, for the purpose of obtaining foreign intelligence; or
+        *   (ii) the Government Communications Security Bureau, for the purpose of obtaining intelligence about the capabilities, intentions, and activities of foreign persons and foreign organisations; or